selenium-compose/selenium-compose.io/content/conditions/presence.md

 ## Syntax

-`presence` accepts a string or a map of values.
+`presence` accepts a string or a map of values

 ### Inline